kamek-pf/little-flash/README.md

 ```
 android update project -p <path to project>
 ```
-To push the upload the app to your device :
+To upload the app to your device :
 ```
 ant debug && ant installd
 ```